myahthub/myahthub.github.io/project1.md

 ## 3. Additional Considerations

-Using the command line comes with a few things to keep in mind.
-It can be harder at first because you have to remember commands instead of clicking buttons.
-Errors also show up as plain text, so you need clear instructions to understand what went wrong.
-Different computers use different command styles, and since the command line can do powerful things, you have to be careful not to run anything that could mess up your system.
+Using the command line has some things to watch out for.
+It can be tricky at first because you have to type commands instead of clicking buttons.
+Errors show up as plain text, so you need instructions to know what went wrong.
+Different computers use different commands, and the command line can do powerful things, so you have to be careful not to break anything.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).